- Town Hall

 Homeowners tax relief:

-Homeowners must be over 65 or totally disabled and have a qualifying income.
-The program opens on Feb.
-1st and closes on May15th.
-The current qualifying income limits and application packet are found in the right hand column of the web page.
+Homeowners must be at least 65 years of age or totally disabled as of 12/31/2019 and have a qualifying income.
+The application period opens on Feb.
+1st and closes on May 15th.

 Totally Disabled Exemption:

-Proof of total disability under Social Security or under any Federal, State or Local Government, (to be determined by the Secretary of Policy and Management).
+For an assessment reduction of 1,000 provide proof of total disability under Social Security or under any Federal, State or Local Government, and an application.

 Phone: 860-423-9634 ext 104